-Tustin native, Jr. Kings alum Wolf wins WHL Goaltender of the Year honor
+Tustin native, Jr. Kings alum Wolf wins CHL Goaltender of the Year honor

-The Western Hockey League announced today that Dustin Wolf of the Everett Silvertips has been named the recipient of the Del Wilson Memorial Trophy as WHL Goaltender of the Year.
+The Canadian Hockey League announced today that Dustin Wolf of the Everett Silvertips has been named the CHL Goaltender of the Year.

 The 6-foot, 165-pound Tustin product and Los Angeles Jr. Kings product continued to stifle opposing offenses throughout the regular season.